How To Open A Dispensary In New Jersey

 This will include the appointment of Dianna Houenou as Chair and Jeff Brown as Executive Director.
 Krista Nash will also be appointed as a commission member.

 After the residents of New Jersey approved legalizing recreational marijuana, New Jersey’s legislature created Bill S21.
 The bill can be viewed here.
-Currently the bill is being debated and it was intended for a vote on Monday November 24th however due to some disagreements the vote has been pushed back.
+Currently, the bill is being debated and it was intended for a vote on Monday November 24th however due to some disagreements.
+However, the main issue at this moment as of January 10th 2020, comes from Governor Phil Murphy which has stated that he will not sign any cannabis related bills unless there are penalties for underage use.
+We will keep this page updated based on the most recent developments.

 Due to what has been an unprecedented year for New Jersey many new events are unfolding that will affect when and what recreational legalization will look like.
 By adding yourself to our New Jersey Cannabis Mailing List (below), we will keep you updated on how to open a dispensary in New Jersey and all relevant NJ news that matters, not so easy to find news, and comments based on New Jersey Legalization below.